oznksoy/sportradar/README.md

 Project is using gradle 8.6 with a kotlin based script definition and also includes wrapper for convenience.
 The wrapper can be removed while further deployment to ensure light-weight aspect of the module.

 ### Further Development:
 It is possible to enlist a more functional perspective on data mapping methods.
 This can be achieved using functional interfaces and mapper classes that are separate from default scoreboard implementation class.
-However for now, since the input structure of the project does not consist of large data streams and events, this approach was not deemed necessary, and it was avoided to keep a more simple outline for the module structure.
+However, for now, since the input structure of the project does not consist of large data streams and events, this approach was not deemed necessary, and it was avoided to keep a more simple outline for the module structure.